csev/dj4e/assn/mdn/paw_admin.md

 Just as a reminder, when you are running on PythonAnywhere you **do not need** to do a:

-    python manage.py runserver  # Don't do this on PythonAnywhere
+    python manage.py runserver  # Don't ever do this on PythonAnywhere

 Everytime you make a configuration change.
 But if you are running on PythonAnywhere and make a configuration change you **do** need to